jgaa/next-app/README.md

 # next-app
-GTD application for desktop and mobile.
+GTD native application for desktop and mobile.

 This is a project I have been thinking and talking about for more than 10 years.